 Closed for restoration from 2010 until 2016, this monument only reopened to the public a few months ago.
 More good news is that the big flamenco festival (La Bienal) will be held here in September 2018.
 This location has been off the tourist map for awhile, so hopefully more people will start to visit this masterpiece of Baroque architecture.

-Notes: Several photos above can be viewed larger on Flickr.
-Most of the details for this post comes from the 2010 book San Luis de los Franceses by Juan Luis Ravé Prieto… a great resource if you want to know all the details!
+Note: Most of the details for this post comes from the 2010 book San Luis de los Franceses by Juan Luis Ravé Prieto… a great resource if you want to know all the details!